dboulet/wordpress-kickstart/README.md

 To install:

-* Clone repo into your webroot.
+1. Clone repo into your webroot.
-* Update required information in composer.json, including package name, description, authors and license.
+2. Update required information in `composer.json`, including package name, description, authors and license.
-* Run following command to install packages:
+3. Run following command to install packages: `composer install`

-    ```sh
-    $ composer install
-    ```

-* Copy `wp-config-sample.php` to `wp-config.php` and edit database connection details.
+4. Copy `wp-config-sample.php` to `wp-config.php` and edit database connection details.
-* Install WordPress in your browser.
+5. Install WordPress in your browser.

 By default, this will also install some plugins that are useful during website development.
 To skip the installation of these plugins during install, use the `--no-dev` option: